 Time synchronisation.
 Be aware that the clocks on each machine may not be precisely synchronised and cannot be used to time animations without taking clock drift into account.
-The window.ove.clock.getTime() function provided by the ove.js library can be used in this circumstances.

 Server scalability.
 If a section spans multiple OVE clients, then each may make near-simultaneous requests for the same content (e.g., webpages in the case of the HTML App, or image tiles in the case of the Images App).
 You should ensure that whatever server(s) that is deployed to serve these requests to be configured to handle the expected load.